QANSIGLIERE/jiraAPIIntegration/README.md

 Just run in the terminal the following command: `source yourfile.env`

-### And now You can make any API call to Your TestRail
+### And now You can make any API call to Your JIRA

 ```
 var { JIRA_API } = require('qansigliere-jira-api-integration');